buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 18 meters
 * **Duration**: 1 minute

 Choose up to 2 creatures within range.
-A falling creature's rate of descent slows to 18 meters per round until the spell ends.
+A falling creature' \*\*s rate of descent slows to 18 meters per round until the spell ends.
 If the creature lands before the spell ends, it takes no falling damage and can land on its feet, and the spell ends for that creature.

 **For each Magic Critical Success** obtained in the Magic Check, you can move laterally by 1 meter or affect another creature.